What happens when a CELTA tutor is away?

 We were lucky that we have a little bit of slack on the courses in Chiang Mai because of the number of trainers.
 Today we had demo lessons with no TP because of the level change half-way through the course, so if you have to be down a tutor, it was the best day for it.
 One was off sick, and another had to go to Bangkok to renew their visa.

 Luckily, the one who was ill doesn’t do input, only TP, and we’d already arranged cover for the input sessions for the one in Bangkok.
 We shared guided lesson planning between the rest of us, and because there were no classes on Friday, we didn’t have feedback, which meant there was time to do this.
 The major change was having just two demo lessons in the evening, with larger than normal classes: 16 students and 10 trainees in the elementary one, and 11 students and 15 trainees in intermediate with me.
-We’re also very lucky that we have rooms big enough to hold that many people!
+We’re very lucky that we have rooms big enough to hold that many people!
 The lessons were useful for both the trainees and the students, and it was good to demonstrate techniques that can be applied to larger classes.

 In the end we coped today, but hopefully we’ll be back to full strength tomorrow!
 Another reason to look after yourself…